meteor/meteor/content/testing.md

 });
 ```

-To use the factory in a test, we simply call `Factory.create`:
+To use the factory in a test, we call `Factory.create`:

 ```js
 // This creates a todo and a list in the database and returns the todo.